Dansby Swanson: Personal life

 Swanson married Mallory Pugh of the Chicago Red Stars and the United States women's national soccer team on December 10, 2022.
 They met through her brother-in-law, Jace Peterson, Swanson's former teammate, and began dating in 2017.
-In May of 2025, the couple announced on social media they were expecting their first child.
+In May 2025, the couple announced on social media they were expecting their first child.
+Their daughter, Josie James Swanson, was born on November 14, 2025.

 Swanson is the first MLB player to have "Dansby" in any part of his name.
 Justin and Leonidas Dansby appeared in Minor League Baseball but did not reach the majors.
 Swanson's first name is James; Dansby is his mother's maiden name.
 He is the youngest of three children.
 Both of his older siblings played college sports: Chase played baseball for the Mercer Bears, while his sister Lindsey played softball at Georgia College.

-Swanson suffers from anxiety, which negatively impacted his performance during his first few seasons of professional baseball.
+Swanson has anxiety, which negatively impacted his performance during his first few seasons of professional baseball.
 A devout Christian, he credits his faith with helping him through his panic attacks.